Severson-Group/AMDC-Firmware/docs/Firmware-Arch-Drivers.md

 // - 'voltage' should equal 5.0
 ```

 We are almost to the final code which you will use in your applications.
 However, you will find that the function `analog_read(...)` does not exist.
 Instead, there are two functions: `analog_geti(...)` and `analog_getf(...)`.
 The first gets the ADC voltage value as an `int` while the second retreives it as a `float`.
-The `analog_geti(...)` variant is lower-level; it outputs the actual value returned by the ADC.
-The `analog_getf(...)` variant should be used most of the time; it returns the actual voltage on the ADC input.
+The `analog_geti(...)` variant is lower-level; it outputs the actual value returned by the ADC. **The `analog_getf(...)` variant should be used most of the time; it returns the actual voltage on the ADC input.**

+Also, you will find that `channel_1` does not exist.
+Instead, you should use the [enumeration](https://www.geeksforgeeks.org/enumeration-enum-c/) provided in `drv/analog.h`.
+The mapping between enumeration and ADC channel is nearly 1:1 -- use `ANLG_CHNL1` for channel 1, `ANLG_CHNL2` for channel 2, etc.

 So, the final version of the code you will use is as follows:
 ``` C